Writing A Novel Is Hard Work!

 - The accumulated wisdom of 30+ years of a published novelist.
 I’ve published six novels.
 I’ve won about a dozen awards.
 The Snowflake method contains what I believe to be core to writing fiction.
 I have no patience for the fluff, so I left that out.

 How Much Does It Cost?

-I looked at various software tools for novelists in software review articles in Writer’s Digest.
-The trend was clear: The simple tools are free or very inexpensive.
-The complicated programs tend to be very pricey — hundreds of dollars.
+When I first created Snowflake Pro, I looked at various software tools for novelists in software review articles in Writer’s Digest.
+The trend was clear: The simple tools were free or very inexpensive.
+The complicated programs tended to be very pricey — hundreds of dollars.

 I thought hard about those tools and their prices.
-I don’t want to make Snowflake Pro too expensive, because I want to give you good value for your money.
-But I also don’t want to price it too low, because I believe that people don’t value things that they get too cheap.
-I want you to value Snowflake Pro enough to use it.
+I didn’t want to make Snowflake Pro too expensive, because I wanted to give you good value for your money.
+But I also didn’t want to price it too low, because I believed that people don’t value things that they get too cheap.
+I wanted my fans to value Snowflake Pro enough to use it.

 Get Snowflake Pro In 30 Seconds